tc39/notes/meetings/2019-07/july-24.md

 DD: To be clear, this is contextualized by the presentation that DE gave in Berlin presenting all the work on modules, such as those in Wasm modules, JSON modules, HTML modules, WebIDL modules, etc. We think it would be good to collaborate.

-MS: I think this is disrespectful, I think this is out of bounds
+MLS: I think this is disrespectful, I think this is out of bounds

 DD:  I really don’t want to be disrespectful, so maybe it would be best for delegates to have such  conversations with the other standards bodies, if them coming here is not OK.

 WH: I don’t understand MS’s comment, what is disrespectful here?

-MS: As one of the champions of the built-in module proposal, I think it would have been good to discuss rules about how to build a module.
+MLS: As one of the champions of the built-in module proposal, I think it would have been good to discuss rules about how to build a module.
 I think that is a good thing to discuss.
 The point I’m trying to make is that it’s a little premature.
 Very similar to what happened in Berlin when several delegates made a proposal.
 I look at our CoC and I find the first point is to be respectful.

 JHD: I’m terrified that DD or anyone else walks away discouraged about getting TC39 feedback.